-You can create an Amazon S3 collection by following the steps below.
+You can create an Amazon S3 collection by following the steps given below.

-- After logging in to the Admin Console, click on the Add Collection button.
-The Add Collection screen will be displayed.
+- After logging in to the Admin Console, select the Collections tab and click on Create a New Collection or "+" icon.

 - Enter a unique name for your collection (for example, AmazonS3).

 - Choose Private/Public Collection Access and Collection Encryption as per the requirements.

 - Choose the language of the content (if the language is other than English).

 - Click Save to create the collection.

 - Once the AmazonS3 collection is created you will be taken to the AmazonS3 tab

 - The Settings sub-tab holds settings for Amazon S3 and tunable parameters for the search.